 Shipping via FedEx can be expensive; if you want packages to reach their destinations express, you’ll pay for it.
 Additionally, FedEx doesn’t offer free package pick-up.
 When it comes to FedEx vs. UPS for numbers of stores, FedEx is at a disadvantage with only 2,000 stores throughout the United States.

 Being able to ship packages is crucial for eCommerce businesses.
-Because shipping costs can eat into your overhead, you obviously want to find cheap shipping solutions.
-To do that, you’ll need to compare shipping rates to find out which is cheaper, UPS or USPS, or FedEx.
+Because shipping costs can eat into your overhead, you likely want to find cheap shipping solutions.
+To do that, you’ll need to compare shipping rates to find out which is more affordable, UPS or USPS, or FedEx.

 |Example||Approximate FedEx Cost||Approximate UPS Cost||Approximate USPS Cost|